ROCm/TransferBench/docs/reference/presets.rst

   ./TransferBench sweep

-To run with memory and executor limited to GPU only, and XGMI:
+To run with memory and Executor limited to GPU only, and XGMI:

 .. code-block:: shell